zzzprojects/docs/dappertutorial.net/pages/getting-started/dapper-insert-and-update.md

 ---
 PermaID: 1000204
 Title: Dapper - Getting Started With Inserting and Updating Data
 MetaDescription: Learn how to insert and update records in your database to get started with Dapper.
-Follow our step-by-step Dapper tutorial for to insert and update data.
+Follow our step-by-step Dapper tutorial to insert and update data.
-LastMod: 2023-10-22
+LastMod: 2025-06-16
 ---

 # Dapper: Getting Started With Inserting and Updating Data